Glitched-Manual/Udacity-FSND-Capstone-Rainforest/README.md

 - `Staff`

-  - can perform most of the store functions from viewing products, managing user info, proccesing orders and the items(order_items) within the orders.
+  - Can perform most of the store functions from viewing products, managing user info, proccesing orders and the items(order_items) within the orders.

   - permissions: `get:users, post:users, delete:users, get:orders, post:orders, delete:orders, get:order_items, post:order_items, delete:order_items`.
 - `Owner`
-  - preforms all the actions as a user with the `Staff` role.
+  - Preforms all the actions as a user with the `Staff` role.
 The owner may also add, edit and remove products from the system.

-  - has premissions `post:products, delete:products, patch:products`.
+  - Has premissions `post:products, delete:products, patch:products`.
 The `Owner` additionally has each of the permissions the `Staff` have.
 \

 ## Error Handling